 You probably already know that the state tried to force pro-life pregnancy centers to advertise for abortions.
-But you might not know that some state officials wanted to force churches to pay for abortions.
+But you might not know that some state officials tried to force churches to pay for abortions.

 Let’s take a look at the details of this case.

 What is Skyline Wesleyan Church?

 Located in La Mesa, Skyline Wesleyan Church has been a fixture in the San Diego area for over 60 years.
 Everything the church does is rooted in biblical principles.

 Since its first gathering in the summer of 1954, pastors and leaders of Skyline Wesleyan Church have called upon their congregations to live out their faith and practice what they preach.
 Church leaders do this by advocating for life at every stage as well as taking good care of their employees by providing them with the very best health-care policies available.

 The California Department of Managed Health Care (DMHC) told the church that it must choose one or the other.

 In August 2014, the California Department of Managed Health Care (DMHC) mandated that the health-care plans of churches and religious organizations cover elective abortions.
 This mandate added elective abortion coverage to Skyline Wesleyan Church’s health-care plan—without the church even knowing about it.